scriptharness/python-scriptharness/docs/quickstart.rst

                             exit.
       --actions ACTION [ACTION ...]
                             Specify the actions to run.
+      --skip-actions ACTION [ACTION ...]
+                            Specify the actions to skip.
+      --add-actions ACTION [ACTION ...]
+                            Specify the actions to add to the default set.
+      --action-group {all,none}
+                            Specify the action group to use.
       --config-file CONFIG_FILE, --cfg CONFIG_FILE, -c CONFIG_FILE
                             Specify required config files/urls
       --opt-config-file CONFIG_FILE, --opt-cfg CONFIG_FILE